-Up until the last century or so, and still in some places around the world, women birth surrounded and supported by knowledgeable and compassionate women of their community as their primary birth support.
-There is a belief that when a woman feels safe and is enouraged to trust her body and her self, the labour process is positively affected.
+Up until the last century or so, and still in some places around the world, people birth surrounded and supported by knowledgeable and compassionate members of their community as their primary birth support.
+There is a belief that when one feels safe and is encouraged to trust their body and self, the labour process is positively affected.
 A doula enters that old tradition.
 In essence, a doula is a birth companion.
 Whatever your desires, your goals, how your birth unfolds, your doula is with you; she has helped you mentally, emotionally and physically prepare.
 On the day of your wee one's arrival, she continues to support you, emotionally, physically, in your decision making.
 She stays with you every step of the way of your baby's arrival.
 She only takes her leave once you have both eaten, are settled and ready for a good rest.

 Doula comes from an old greek word which means slave - she is whatever you need her to be, she does whatever you need her to do to help you courageously engage with your own labour.

 The specific actions of a doula is hard to pin down, as she configures her support to fit what you need and continuously shifts as your needs transform throughout labour.
 One doula may offer the exact opposite support in one birth from another, because it is all about the person giving birth.
 A doula parks what she personally would like at the door, and works her magic to know what will be perfect for you to help you stay strong and positively interact with each contraction.